fedesss98/ml-to-eta-of-citrus-orchards/README.md

 Options
 _______
-features [list] (default = all features): list of features to use for predictions, visualize [boolean] (default = True): indicates wether to plot target predictions and measures and confront them in a linear measures vs predictions plot.
+features [list] (default = all features): list of features to use for predictions, visualize [boolean] (default = True): indicates wether to plot or not target predictions and measures and confront them in a linear measures vs predictions plot.
 </pre>

 ---